Boris Johnson spotted in Greece on second holiday in two weeks

 The Labour official added: “It’s all just one big party for Boris Johnson while the country struggles with the Tory cost of living crisis.”

+Liberal Democrat MP Munira Wilson said the PM and his “zombie government” had shown “a complete failure of leadership” in recent weeks.

+“As the country is gripped with drought, our health service collapses, and the cost of living emergency turns into a cost of living catastrophe, Boris Johnson puts his out of office on for the second time in two weeks.”

-Speaking on Thursday, Johnson said he could offer new help on energy bills – but the public can expect the next PM to provide extra financial support in tackle spiralling living costs.
+Speaking on Thursday, Johnson said he could not offer any new help on energy bills now – but the public can expect the next PM to provide extra financial support in September to tackle spiralling living costs.

-He said on Thursday that the government was “making sure there is extra cash” for his successor to dispense, adding: “There will be more announcements in September and those will address key pinch points in October and January.”
+A large majority of Tory members still prefer the current prime minister to either Rishi Sunak or Liz Truss, according to latest poll showing “Johnson nostalgia”.

+The latest Opinium survey shows Truss has a healthy lead over Sunak in the Tory leadership race, ahead 61 per cent to 39 per cent among Tory members.

 Labour leader Sir Keir Starmer has also been accused of going “missing” during the cost of living crisis as he took a summer break.

-Starmer, who insisted this week that his party has been “leading” on the cost of living, is expected to set out his party’s plans to freeze October’s energy price cap rise as part of a “comprehensive” cost of living plan on Monday.
+Starmer, who insisted this week that his party has been “leading” on the cost of living, is setting out his party’s plans to freeze October’s energy price cap rise as part of a “comprehensive” cost of living plan on Monday.

-A Labour source said the choice for the party had been between more targeted support for the most vulnerable, or stopping October’s price energy price hike.

-“It seemed best to stop the rise happening in the first place,” a senior figure told The Observer on the new Labour policy.

 Register for free to continue reading